Georgia Asperger’s Organization, presently located in Barrow County, was founded

 Who we are

-Our mission is strengthening families and bridging them together through building
+Our mission is strengthening families and bridging them together with communities

 T.A.P.